matthieudesprez/chrono-arena/readme.md

 npm run build
 ```

-For serving the project :
+For serving the project (with browser auto-reload on build change) :
 ```
 npm run serve
 ```

-For watching the src/*.ts files (with auto-reload) :
+For watching the src/*.ts files :
 ```
 npm run watch
 ```